Don't have an account? Create one.

 If you decide to go on a leisure trip to Belek Demre Myra Kekova Tour, you will not only get the maximum aesthetic pleasure from the fascinating monuments of ancient architecture, but also learn a lot of interesting facts of history.

-The price of Belek Demre Myra Kekova Tour is 40 Euro for adults, 20 Euro for children from 4 to 7 years old and free for children under 3 years old.
+Belek Demre Myra Kekova Tour price is 40 Euro.
+Child price is 20 Euro ( 4 – 7 Ages ).
+Under 3 years old.

 Please note that we have ‘no hidden costs’